INFORMS Information Systems Society Distinguished Fellow Award – 2019

 The Information Systems Society (ISS) supports the intellectual interests of information systems scholars who are members of INFORMS.
 It provides support for academic forums such as the annual Conference on Information Systems and Technology (CIST), the spring Theory in Economics of IS (TEIS) workshop, the summer Statistical Challenges in E-Commerce Research (SCECR) conference, and the annual IT Teaching workshop.
 The society also provides support for editorial activities and publication of Information Systems Research.
-In addition, the society sponsors or supports a number of awards each year including the ISS Distinguished Fellow Award, the Sandy Slaughter Early Career Award, the Nunamaker-Chen Dissertation Award among others.
+In addition, the society sponsors or supports several awards each year including the ISS Distinguished Fellow Award, the Sandy Slaughter Early Career Award, the Nunamaker-Chen Dissertation Award among others.

-This is a call for nominations for the ISS Distinguished Fellow Awards for 2016.
+This is a call for nominations for the ISS Distinguished Fellow Awards for 2019.

 The primary aim of the award is to recognize individuals who have made outstanding intellectual contributions to the information systems discipline.
 The awards committee recognizes the multi-dimensional nature of intellectual contributions and will pay attention to a variety of scholarly contributions, including, but not limited to: